BSc Mathematics and Philosophy / Overview

 Grades A*AA with an A* in Mathematics.

-A-level Further Maths is preferred but not essential.
+Further Maths is preferred but not essential but where taken will be included in the offer.

 - Typical contextual A-level offer